Johnson & Johnson knew for decades that its baby powder contained asbestos: Lawsuit

 In 1971, a J&J executive told the company’s senior staff that its talc products contained asbestos and recommended the company “upgrade quality control,” according to The New York Times.
 A few years later, another J&J executive warned that company should never assume talc mines are asbestos-free and the company’s talc product ingredients “might be classified as asbestos fiber.”

 Yet, instead of taking measures to prevent risks of consumers developing the toxic illness, the company hid the findings, at least according to reports.

 When J&J heard about the Reuters report, they snapped back, accusing the outlet of being one-sided and defamatory.

 “The Reuters article is one-sided, false and inflammatory,” Johnson & Johnson said in a statement.
 “Johnson & Johnson’s baby powder is safe and asbestos-free.
 Studies of more than 100,000 men and women show that talc does not cause cancer or asbestos-related disease.”

-According to the American Cancer Society (ACS), some forms of talc in its natural form does indeed contain traces of asbestos.
+According to the American Cancer Society (ACS), some forms of talc in its natural form do indeed contain traces of asbestos.
 Whether talcum powder causes life-threatening diseases such as mesothelioma depends on the form of talc used in products.

 Not every form of talc contains asbestos.
 The asbestos-contaminated talc tends to be from tremolite or anthophyllite.
 However, studies show that even the asbestos-free forms of talc can cause other types of cancers, such as ovarian cancer and lung cancer.